-Product Market Competition: Lowering import barriers in general can increase competition.
-But the effects of competition are theoretically ambiguous.
+There are several alternative models of how reducing trade barriers against low wage country goods could induce Northern innovation.
+First, lowering import barriers in general increases competition and competitive intensity can increase innovation.
+However, the effects of competition on innovation are theoretically ambiguous in general.
 Competition may foster innovation because of reduced agency costs (e.g. Schmidt, 1997), "higher stakes" (Raith, 2002) or lower cannibalization of existing profits.
-But there is a fundamental Schumpeterian force that competition lowers price-cost margins, thereby reducing the rents from innovation.
-We will examine competition emanating from high wage countries and show that the main effect we identify is through low wage country competition, consistent with the trapped factor model.
+However, there is a fundamental Schumpeterian force that competition lowers price-cost margins, thereby reducing the quasi-rents from innovation.
+We will examine competition